 Every two years we award approximately $2 million in research grants through a rigorous, competitive, peer-reviewed process.
 Our current request for proposals is for research to be conducted during the years 2022-2024.
 Researchers based in Minnesota, who are not federal employees, are invited to apply.
 Grant awards average about $45,000 per year for two years, plus a graduate research associate whose cost does not count against the project budget.

-Minnesota Sea Grant's biennial request for proposals for research to be conducted between 2022 and 2024 is now open.
+Minnesota Sea Grant's biennial request for proposals for research to be conducted between 2022 and 2024 has closed.
 We typically fund projects for two years that average $45,000 in direct costs per year and include a graduate student research assistant whose cost does not count against the project budget.
 In this competition, we seek to address resource management issues using multidisciplinary, integrated solutions based on science, and that address economic, societal and political concerns.
 We are particularly interested in funding proposals that involve graduate students; that engage stakeholders throughout the entire project period; and that have a strong outreach component that includes Minnesota Sea Grant extension and communication staff.
 Projects should be based in Minnesota and focus on Lake Superior, its coast, tributaries, and watershed, and/or Minnesota’s inland waters.
 In addition, projects must be applied in nature and seek to address pressing issues important to Minnesotans.